Thursday, May 31, 2012

 It is Sharma and not Shabanu's Mama or Auntie who give Shabanu the strength and a way to accept her fate.
 She decides she will use Sharma's way and never give her heart to Rahim-sahib, a man she decides she can never love.
 "The secret is keeping your innermost beauty, the secrets of your soul, locked in your heart," Sharma's voice whispers in my ear, "so that he must always reach out to you for it."

 Shabanu explores the microcosm of Cholistan culture, revealing this fascinating part of Pakistan to young readers the world over.
 First published in 1995, novels like Shabanu are more relevant than ever, especially given the ongoing events in Afghanistan, Pakistan's northern neighbour.
-Young people are like young people everywhere; the dream, they rebel, they wish to make their own choices, they challenge their parents, their culture and their way of life.
+Young people are like young people everywhere; they dream, question, and wish to make their own choices.
+They also challenge their parents, their culture and and the beliefs and choices of their parents.

-I am anxious to read Haveli and The House of Dijnn which continue the story of Shabanu.
+The novels, Haveli and The House of Dijnn continue the story of Shabanu.

 Book Details: